 - If you haven't up to date policies then get them as soon as possible to minimise the risk of being sued and to promote a caring workplace which reflects on company profits ultimately.

 - If you haven't the time to devote to this then contact us and we will arrange it for you.

 Is there a DIY solution to drafting an Equality Policy to suit my needs ?

 Yes.
 We advise you to get help from our experts.
 However if you want to do it yourself you can download our updated Equality Policy document, together with our simple guide to completing it .
 You can opt to have the completed document reviewed by one of our experts for peace of mind.
 Just click on the blue button to view our selection of employment law documents to help reduce your legal expenses.

 Where can I get an expert to set up policies and procedures for dealing with my responsibilities under Irish Employment Equality legislation ?

 We understand that most employers are busy meeting the needs of their customers/clients.
 If you want to set up and maintain an Equality at Work policy but find that you do not have the time to devote to it, don't despair.
 Help is at hand.
 We will work closley with you to prepare an Equality at Work policy to suit your individual needs.
 We will be there to assist in its implimentation too.
 We have over thirty years experience of employment law in Ireland.
-You can contact us using the blue button.
+You can contact us using the orange Tell Me More button below.